….Blinks in America….

 They paid for their ride with their biology.

 Around the time the siblings reached the port of Baltimore, the first wave of Pioneers arrived to form the town of Holland in an old Missionary Colony surrounded by Ottawa Indians.
 They would later purchase the land as the tribe moved North to avoid the crowded countryside.

 Jan and his sister would arrive at Holland (the city) in the spring and help build the town from scratch.
 My ancestor worked hard and had many children.
 Many years later a fire would claim relatives and most of the town, so Jan Blink took his brood down south to new possibility and freedom.

 There is a cemetery in Saugatuck that bears the last name Blink on many gravestones, Jan Blink included.
 The First Blink in America.
 The name Blink has a certain distinctly odd meaning….to “twinkle” like a star.
-In Dutch, the idea is ….that a star is similar to the eye which bears its imprint on the modern meaning of today.
+In Dutch, the Word meaning is more like a star than “the eye” which bears its imprint on the modern meaning of today.
 To blink, is more akin to a twinkle than a scientific basis of eye movement.

-My ancestors grew up in America, as farmers, apple growers and newspaper printers.
-I know this because my Grandfather got his genealogy done…76 pages of madness.
-It took me months to sort the family history out, to follow clues and dates.
-I learned to study history.
+The next batch of ancestors grew up in America, as farmers, apple growers and newspaper printers.
+I know this because my Grandfather got his genealogy done… 76 pages of madness.
+It took me months to sort the family history out, to follow clues and dates and its where I learned to study history.

-Genealogy is easy when you got the tool and did the same thing on my mother’s side…the Clarks as they have a story about being related to the famous William and George Rodgers Clark.
-I traced the family line to Indiana and Virginia, but it ends with a con man, pretending to be related to the famous family.
-Some history is just wrong.
+Genealogy is easy when you got the tool and did the same thing on my mother’s side… the Clarks.
+The family has a story about being related to the famous William and George Rodgers Clark.
+I traced the blood relatives to Indiana and Virginia, but it ends with a possible con-man, pretending to be related to a famous family.
+Some history is just plain wrong.

 In the Netherlands, I talked to a wonderful man with my same exact name (Robert Blink).
 He is a fantastic photographer and most likely we share the same ancestors.
 Even living an hour from our ancestral stomping grounds, he is uncertain about the roots of the name.

 I have a theory based on the history of our home town called Usquert.
-It was an Anglo Saxon fort at one point and the name Blink has both ancient English and Nederland roots, so it is likely the Anglo Saxon ancestry is the basis for the meaning…and use of the word Blink.
-Perhaps we are an old Magical family, who charted the stars for the seafaring souls?
+It was an Anglo Saxon fort at one ancient point and the name Blink has both ancient English and Nederland roots, so it is likely the Anglo Saxon ancestry is the basis for the meaning.
+Perhaps we Blinks are an old Magical family, who charted the stars for the seafaring souls!

 My namesake Robert Blink (Grandfather) is an inspiration to me and uncovering our shared history was an effort of pleasure.
 More family stories unfolded like the time my Grandfather was an Soda Jerk at a pharmacy owned the Stephens family in Michigan.
 He personally knew the two brothers who would move to Alaska to make names for themselves as politicians and capitalists.
-Or the time he dropped a M.A.S.H off in under fire…during the Korean war..or the story of his Grandfather.
+Or the time he dropped a M.A.S.H unit on a beach, under fire…during the Korean war.

 My Grandfather’s Father faked his own death by drowning and possibly left for Florida… it is believed by many in the family.
-So his father was raised by pioneer women who bore a different family name.
+So his son, my Grandfather’s father was raised by pioneer women who bore a different family name.